Barha family

-The Barha family (also Bahera or Bara) was an Ashrafized Shia noble family in India during the Mughal Empire.
-Its members traditionally held high military ranks and frequently led armies in the service of Mughal emperors, from the reign of Emperor Akbar into the early 18th century.
+The Barha family (also known as Bahera or Bara) was an Ashrafized Shia noble family in India during the Delhi Sultanate and the Mughal Empire.The family was Indian Muslim and belonged to the Sadaat-e-Bara clan, who claimed to be Sayyids, i.e. descendants of the Prophet Muhammad.

+The family's members traditionally held high military ranks and frequently led armies in the service of Mughal emperors from the time of Emperor Akbar (1542–1605) into the early 18th century.
 Under the Sayyid brothers, Hussain Ali Khan and Hassan Ali Khan, the Barhas became the de facto ruling family of the Mughal court from 1713 to 1720.

-Ancestry
+Family history

 A cavalryman of the Saadat-e Barah.

-According to later sources recorded from family traditions, the dynasty traced its origin to Abul Farah al-Wasiti, who migrated to India from Wasit in the 13th century following the Siege of Baghdad.
-Tradition further holds that after the death of Hulegu Khan in 1265, Abul Farah returned to Persia, leaving four of his twelve sons in India, who later established the four branches of the Barha family.
+According to family tradition, the dynasty traced its origin to Abul Farah al-Wasiti, who migrated to India in the 13th century from Wasit in Iraq following the Siege of Baghdad.
+Tradition further holds that after the death of Hulegu Khan in 1265 Abul Farah returned to Persia, leaving four of his twelve sons in India to establish four branches of the Barha family there.

-The family was Indian Muslim belonging to the Sadaat-e-Bara clan, who also claimed to be Sayyids, descendants of the Prophet Muhammad.
-However, some modern historians dispute this claim.
-According to the American historian Richard M. Eaton, their clan was "as native to India as were Jats, Rajputs or Marathas."
-Dutch historian and Indologist Dirk H. A. Kolff argued that the ancestors of the Barha's moved at an uncertain date from their homeland in Punjab to a barren region in the Muzaffarnagar district of Uttar Pradesh.
+The family was Indian Muslim and belonged to the Sadaat-e-Bara clan.
+This clan claimed to be Sayyids, descendants of the Prophet Muhammad, although some modern historians dispute this claim.
+For example, according to the American historian Richard M. Eaton their clan was "as native to India as were Jats, Rajputs or Marathas."
+Dutch historian and Indologist Dirk H. A. Kolff argued that the ancestors of the Barha moved at an uncertain date from their homeland in Punjab to a barren region in the Muzaffarnagar district of Uttar Pradesh.

-By the 17th Century, under the rule of Emperor Aurangzeb, the dynasty was firmly regarded as "Old Nobility" and held prestigious Subahs (provinces) such as Ajmer and the Deccan (Dakhin).
-They formed a Hindustani faction of Mughal nobility as opposed to the Turkic Turani and Persian Irani in the late Mughal period.
+However, by the time of the rule of Emperor Aurangzeb in the 17th century the dynasty was firmly regarded as "old nobility" and held prestigious subahs (provinces) such as Ajmer and the Deccan (Dakhin).
+In the late Mughal period they formed a Hindustani faction of Mughal nobility as opposed to the Turkic Turani and Persian Irani.